wo1vin/lasvegas-list/README.md

 # Future Optimizations

-- Enable users view more details and options when they click on a pre-stored location such as:
+- Enable users to view more details and options when they click on a pre-stored location such as:
-  -- Add attraction to their custom list
+    - Add attraction to their custom list
-  -- Like/heart/favorite attraction
+    - Like/heart/favorite attraction
-  -- See the location's address, hours, phone, or website -- Follow link to Yelp/Google Reviews
+    - See the location's address, hours, phone, or website
+    - Follow link to Yelp/Google Reviews
 - Map that pinpoints attractions or their pickup locations.
 Lets users click pinpoint to view location info, gives the option to 'add to list' or 'save'.
 - Enable users to add known locations to their list by integrating a map API so it auto populates the right information.
 Ex:
-  -- User starts typing "Stea"
+    - User starts typing "Stea"
-  -- A drop-down appears of the nearest steakhouses
+    - A drop-down appears of the nearest steakhouses
-  -- User selects one from drop-down
+    - User selects one from drop-down
-  -- The app pulls the location data (address, #, etc) and submits it to the Attractions model.
+    - The app pulls the location data (address, #, etc) and submits it to the Attractions model.